|Ken, Tom, and Don are having a good time, as usual. We’ll all be together again soon before we leave.|

 Yesterday afternoon we booked our flights from Nelspruit to Dublin.
-Of course, we opted for the flights with the shortest overall travel time which in this case was 16 hours and 40 minutes.
+Of course, we opted for the flights with the shortest overall travel time, which was 16 hours and 40 minutes.

 |A waterbuck at the Crocodile River.|

-The longest portion of the flight is from Johannesburg, South Africa to Frankfurt, Germany at 10 hours and 35 minutes, an overnight flight on Lufthansa Airline.
+The most extended portion of the flight is from Johannesburg, South Africa, to Frankfurt, Germany, at 10 hours and 35 minutes on Lufthansa Airline.
 It was this portion of the flight that precipitated most of our concern.

 In a perfect world, we both could have sat together and flown via “business class” seated together.
-But, this time it was different based on our concern of my developing blood clots due to the cramped spaces in coach with little leg room and opportunity to change positions.
+But, this time, it was different based on our concern of my developing blood clots due to the cramped spaces in the economy with little leg room and opportunity to change positions.